np-overflow/hacknflag-writeups/binary/source-code/README.md

 # Source Code

-To be able to solve this challenge, you would need to know that compiling an exe from python source code is not a very good idea.
+To be able to solve this challenge, you would need to know that compiling an exe from python source code is not a good idea for source protection.

 If compiled using pyinstaller or py2exe, there are numerous tools to reverse the compilation.